BlacKSnowDot0/TunnelX/docs/DONATE.md

 | Dogecoin | `DSZRNY65yF679uvjAh6sUAt6YiEEQHwKGb` |

 Always verify the network before sending funds.
 Sending assets to the wrong network can permanently lose the donation.

-Blockchain donations are public.
-These wallet addresses should ideally be project-specific wallets, not personal long-term wallets, if contributor privacy matters.